There are situations when the so-called “passenger” of a vehicle can be charged with DUI. These are when:

 Can a passenger be charged with an alcohol or drug-related offenses when a car is pulled over for suspicion of a DUI offense?

-After a car is stopped for suspicion of a DUI, a passenger can be charged with an alcohol or drug related crime.
+After a car is stopped for suspicion of a DUI, a passenger can face criminal charges for an alcohol or drug related criminal offense.

 This often occurs with passengers under the age of 21.
 Depending on the facts of the case, they can be charged with either: